Verifiable Manifest Signing and Transparency Enforcement for Secure MCP-Based LLM Pipelines: Experimental Results

-Figure~\ref{fig:llm-usage} demonstrates the convergence of relative usage frequencies for GPT-4-turbo, LLaMA-3.5, and DeepSeek-V3 toward an equilibrium of approximately $33\%$ each at large $N$.
-A $\chi^2$ goodness-of-fit test confirms no significant deviation from uniformity $\chi^2(12)=2.87,\;p=0.89$, Cramér’s $V=0.05$), verifying equilibrium in model selection probabilities.
+To address RQ3, this subsection evaluates the balance of LLM usage and the severity distributions of policy-enforcement outcomes as workload increases.
+These measures assess allocation fairness, execution diversity, and enforcement stability.
+Figure~\ref{fig:llm-usage} shows that usage frequencies for GPT 5.3, LLaMA-3.5, and DeepSeek-V3 converge toward an approximately balanced distribution at large-scale execution.
+A $\chi^2$ goodness-of-fit test confirms no significant deviation from uniformity (Table~\ref{tab:llm-chi2}; $\chi^2(12)=2.87,\;p=0.89$, Cramér’s $V=0.05$), indicating balanced model allocation across the execution pipeline.

-Let $p_i$ denote the normalized selection probability of model $i$ across $k$ total models.
-We define the fairness index as: